Smoked Whole Chicken

 - Let the chicken rest for at least 30 minutes before slicing.

 - If you’d like, you can use a spatchcock chicken; it will cook faster.
 To spatchcock the chicken, turn it over, breast side down.
 Cut along both sides of the backbone with a sharp knife or a pair of kitchen shears.
 Open up the bird.
-Score the breastbone With a sharp knife so the bird lays flat.
+Score the breastbone with a sharp knife so the bird lies flat.

 - We used a roasting hen for this recipe.
 If you want to use a fryer, we suggest brining it first.
-Brine in a mixture of salt, water, and acid such as lemon, lime, or pineapple juice and spices of your choice.
+Brine it in a mixture of salt, water, and acid such as lemon, lime, or pineapple juice, and spices of your choice.

 More recipes for your smoker